 Parker Canyon Lake

 It offers a number of recreational possibilities for those willing to drive the long, paved roads that lead to it.
-For those who like to fish, Parker Canyon Lake offers both cold and warm water species, including stocked rainbow trout and resident bass, sunfish, and catfish.
+For those who like to fish, Parker Canyon Lake offers both cold and warm water species, including rainbow trout, longmouth bass, sunfish, and channel catfish.
 There is a fishing pier and a paved boat ramp at the lake, as well as a lakeside paved area and a graveled path along some of the best catfishing shoreline.
 There is also a concessionaire-operated country store at the lakeshore where you can pick up some last minute supplies, buy a fishing license, or rent a boat.
 Bird watchers and just plain nature lovers will also find much to enjoy at Parker Canyon Lake.
 A five mile trail leads around the shoreline never getting more than a few steps from the water.
 The Parker Lakeshore Trail offers excellent vantage points from which to enjoy the ducks and other waterfowl that are invariably bobbing on the lake’s clear waters.
 Some of those points even have benches and interpretive signs.
 Bald eagles and osprey are regularly sighted in this area, as are spring warblers and hummingbirds in season.
 Coues whitetail deer can frequently be seen browsing among the oaks and grasses that surround the lake and in the two campgrounds near its shores.
 Coatimundi, javelina, and roadrunners, three animals that are about as southwestern as you can get, make occasional appearances as well.
 Parking for vehicles, motor homes, boat trailers.

 Accessible by passenger car.
 Fish available include trout, bass, catfish, and panfish.
 You can fish from a boat or a fishing pier.
 Boat ramp available.